Department for Employment and Learning: History

 Following a referendum on the Belfast Agreement on 23 May 1998 and the granting of royal assent to the Northern Ireland Act 1998 on 19 November 1998, a Northern Ireland Assembly and Northern Ireland Executive were established by the United Kingdom Government under Prime Minister Tony Blair.
 The process was known as devolution and was set up to return devolved legislative powers to Northern Ireland.
 DEL is one of five new devolved Northern Ireland departments created in December 1999 by the Northern Ireland Act 1998 and The Departments (Northern Ireland) Order 1999.

-The department was named the Department of Higher and Further Education, Training and Employment until 20 July 2001 but was changed to its current title as the initials DHEFETE were pronounced as "Defeat".
+The department was initially known as the Department of Higher and Further Education, Training and Employment (DHFETE), between 1999 and 20 July 2001, but this was changed under the Department for Employment and Learning Act (Northern Ireland) 2001 to the present name.
+According to the then minister, Sean Farren, "Its undue length causes practical problems and its acronym, DHFETE, is unfortunate."

 A devolved minister first took office on 2 December 1999.
 Devolution was suspended for four periods, during which the department came under the responsibility of direct rule ministers from the Northern Ireland Office: